CloudCraftProjects/CloudPlane/README.md

 ## Building

 _Building on Windows is untested and not recommended!_

-After installing the dependencies, clone this repository, don't download the ZIP.
+Clone this repository, don't download the ZIP.
+After cloning, apply the patches using `./gradlew applyPatches`.

-After downloading, apply the patches using `./gradlew applyPatches`.
 Then the reobfuscated paperclip jar can be compiled using `./gradlew createReobfPaperclipJar`.